zkoppert/My-Work-README/README.md

 I don't believe in hurting others to get ahead.

 ## No Comment
-I get frustrating when I work to create a positive safe work environment and people disengage, don't care, and don't have opinions.
+I get frustrated when I work to create a positive and safe work environment and people disengage, don't care, and don't have opinions.

 # What About You?